akhbaar/ctf-writeups/tamu2020/splatter_calc/writeup.md

 This is determined by a check if rbx = 0x471de8678ae30ba1 and if rax = 0xacdee2ed87a5d886.

-I noticed that the computation was being done toward the end of main() Here's the start of them in IDA:
+I noticed that the computation was being done toward the end of main() Here's the start of it in IDA:

 ![IDA image failed to load](images/ida.png)